 Children whose handwriting is limited by problems with fine motor skills, including left-handed children and children with special educational needs, will be given additional support across all Key Stages as appropriate.
-Additional resources may be used (ie. writing grips, workbooks).
+Additional resources may be used (ie. writing grips, yellow lined paper for writing tasks).

 It is recognised that, from time to time, new pupils may not yet have learnt how to join their letters or they may have learnt a different letter formation at their previous school.
 Where a child's handwriting is neat and legible, variations from our school's agreed letter formation will be valued as a child's individualised handwriting style.
-Extra support will be provided as appropriate for those children who need to learn to join their letters, as we recognise that this is a fundamental National Curriculum requirement.
+Extra support will be provided as appropriate for those children who need to learn to join their letters.